rcls/discus/docs/README.md

 An earlier version of the instruction set is implemented in [verilog](verilog) and ran 64-bit Miller-Rabin primality testing on an FPGA.
 This application drives some of the design decisions.
-For example, using the hidden register `K` for prefixes rather than a general purpose register, is because if the register pressure in that code.
+For example, using the hidden register `K` for prefixes rather than a general purpose register, is because of the register pressure in that code.